bbgit/bbgit.github.io/README.md

-### Conditions as of May 5, 2025 at 5:19:56 PM CDT
+### Conditions as of May 5, 2025 at 5:25:16 PM CDT

 Temperature: 57.60 &deg;F

 Feels like: 57.60 &deg;F

-Humidity: 82%
+Humidity: 83%

-Wind Direction: ESE
+Wind Direction: SSW

 Windspeed: 0.7 mph

-Wind Gust: 0.7 mph
+Wind Gust: 1.6 mph

 ---